 Drafting Note: The laws of the states relating to the type of hospital facilities recognized in health insurance policies are not uniform.
 References to individual state law may be required in structuring this definition.

-E. “Medicare” means The Health Insurance for the Aged Act, Title XVIII of the Social Security Amendments of 1965 as Then Constituted or Later Amended.

-F. “Mental or nervous disorder” shall not be defined more restrictively than a definition including neurosis, psychoneurosis, psychosis, or mental or emotional disease or disorder of any kind.
+D. (1) “Injury” means a bodily injury resulting from an accident, independent of disease, which occurs while the coverage is in force.

+(2) The definition shall not use words such as “external, violent, visible wounds” or similar words of characterization or description.

+(3) The definition may state that the disability shall have occurred within a specified period of time (not less than thirty (30) days) of the injury, otherwise the condition shall be considered a sickness.

+(4) The definition may provide that “injury” shall not include an injury for which benefits are provided under workers’ compensation, employers’ liability or similar law; or under a motor vehicle no-fault plan, unless prohibited by law; or injuries occurring while the insured person is engaged in any activity pertaining to a trade, business, employment or occupation for wage or profit.

+E. “Mental or nervous disorder” means any condition or disorder defined by categories listed n the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) or its successor.

-G. “Nurse” may be defined so that the description of nurse is restricted to a type of nurse, such as registered nurse, a licensed practical nurse, or a licensed vocational nurse.
-If the words “nurse,” “trained nurse” or “registered nurse” are used without specific instruction, then the use of these terms requires the insurer to recognize the services of any individual who qualifies under the terminology in accordance with the applicable statutes or administrative rules of the licensing or registry board of the state.
+F. “Nurse” may be defined so that the description of nurse is restricted to a type of nurse, such as an advance practice nurse, a registered nurse, a licensed practical nurse, or a licensed vocational nurse.
+If the words “nurse,” “advance practice nurse,” “trained nurse” or “registered nurse” are used without specific instruction, then the use of these terms requires the insurer to recognize the services of any individual who qualifies under the terminology in accordance with the applicable statutes or administrative rules of the licensing or registry board of the state.

+Drafting Note: States may want to consider if the functions of an advance practice nurse fall under this definition or the definition of “physician” in Subsection I.

-H. “One period of confinement” means consecutive days of in-hospital service received as an in-patient, or successive confinements when discharge from and readmission to the hospital occurs within a period of time not more than ninety (90) days or three times the maximum number of days of in-hospital coverage provided by the policy to a maximum of 180 days.
+G. “One period of confinement” means consecutive days of in-hospital service received as an in-patient, or successive confinements when discharge from and readmission to the hospital occurs within a period of time not more than ninety (90) days or three times the maximum number of days of in-hospital coverage provided by the policy to a maximum of 180 days.

+H. “Partial disability” means that, due to a disability, an individual:

-I. “Partial disability” shall be defined in relation to the individual’s inability to perform one or more but not all of the “major,” “important” or “essential” duties of employment or occupation, or may be related to a percentage of time worked or to a specified number of hours or to compensation .
+(1) Is unable to perform one or more but not all of the “major,” “important” or “essential” duties of the individual’s employment or existing occupation, or may be related to a percentage of time worked or to a specified number of hours or to compensation; and

+(2) Is in fact engaged in work for wage or profit.

-J. “Physician” may be defined by including words such as “qualified physician” or “licensed physician.”
+I. (1) “Physician” means and includes words such as “qualified physician” or “licensed physician.”
 The use of these terms requires an insurer to recognize and to accept, to the extent of its obligation under the contract, all providers of medical care and treatment when the services are within the scope of the provider’s licensed authority and are provided pursuant to applicable laws.

+(2) The definition or concept may exclude the insured, the owner, the assignee, any person related to the insured, owner or assignee by blood or marriage, any person who shares a significant business interest with the insured, owner or assignee, or any person who is a partner in a legally sanctioned domestic partnership or civil union with the insured, owner or assignee.